 Learn More

 The Center for Internet Security (CIS) receives funding through various means, including direct sales of various cybersecurity best practices tools and resources, like CIS SecureSuite Membership and CIS Hardened Images, and cybersecurity services like CIS Endpoint Security Services.
 CIS also receives funding from various government and non-profit grant programs designed to improve the overall cybersecurity posture of U.S. State, Local, Tribal, and Territorial (SLTT) government organizations.
-CIS operates the Multi-State and Elections Infrastructure Information Sharing and Analysis Centers (MS-ISAC and EI-ISAC) in a cost-share model including federal funding and CIS funds.
+CIS operates the Multi-State Information Sharing and Analysis Centers (MS-ISAC) in a cost-share model including federal funding and CIS funds.

 Generally, the Cybersecurity and Infrastructure Security Agency (CISA) has visibility into certain data that is derived from sensors/services that are funded via the Cooperative Agreement subject to confidentiality obligations.
 For example, CISA may request and receive the full set of Albert Network Monitoring and Management data only for those Albert deployments funded via the Cooperative Agreement, which represents approximately 20% of the deployed Albert sensor fleet.